-PSIL includes both quantitative and qualitative disclosures to show the relevant information and describe its approach to capital management, its capital resources and an analysis of its risk exposures.
+PSIL Pillar 3 disclosures include both quantitative and qualitative disclosures to present the relevant information which illustrates its approach to capital management, capital resources, and an analysis of its risk exposures.
 The disclosures also include, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into its approach to risk management.